 Skip to content

-IP Addresses By the Numbers
+IP Addresses By the Numbers: Understanding IP Address Structure

 Your IPv4 address is a series of numbers and dots, the string of numbers is separated by the dots into four sections, and not all IP addresses have the same number of digits.